SuperSmayMCM/VoicemailEmailBot/README.md

 ## Setup:
 ### Prerequisites:
-Firstly, if you are not using a Mitel MiVoice Buisness PBX (or maybe some other very similar models) with an internal voicemail server, this script will not work.
+Firstly, if you are not using a Mitel MiVoice Business PBX (or maybe some other very similar models) with an internal voicemail server, this script will not work.
 It may be possible to adapt for other systems, but that hasn't been done yet.

 You will need a Microsoft Entra application with permissions to send emails as an application.
 Although we aren't using the O365 library, the guide [here](https://o365.github.io/python-o365/latest/getting_started.html#oauth-setup-prerequisite) documents the process.
 Note that you will be using *application* permissions and not delegated permissions.
 For more info on how to limit the permission scope to only send as certain addresses, see [security](#security).